HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Conclusion and Future Work

 \section{Conclusion and Future Work}

-HJCD-IK provides fast, accurate IK solutions for any kinematically redundant manipulator operating in SE(3) by combining a massively parallel, orientation-aware greedy coordinate descent initialization, with a parallel Jacobian-based polishing scheme.
-Our experiments show that HJCD-IK outperforms the state-of-the-art methods, remaining on or near the accuracy-latency Pareto frontier across batch sizes and robot DoFs, resulting in either order-of-magnitude increases in latency or accuracy.
+HJCD-IK provides fast, accurate, collision-free IK solutions for any kinematically redundant manipulator operating in SE(3) by combining a massively parallel, orientation-aware greedy coordinate descent initialization, with a parallel Jacobian-based polishing scheme, and a parallel collision filter.
+Our experiments show that HJCD-IK outperforms the state-of-the-art methods, remaining on or near the accuracy-latency Pareto frontier across batch sizes and robot DoFs, resulting in order-of-magnitude improvements in latency or accuracy.
 HJCD-IK also provides lower MMD and MMD$^2$ scores for batches of solutions, indicating greater solution diversity and coverage.
+Finally, we deploy our solver for real-world demonstrations of real-time, collision-free inverse kinematics and release our solver open-source.

 Looking ahead, there are several promising directions for future work.
-One of particular note is the integration of parallel collision-checking.
-This would enable the solver to directly return only collision-free solutions, increasing its practicality for real-world deployment.
-A second direction of note is that while our empirical results demonstrate HJCD-IK's strong performance, formal analysis of its convergence and optimality remains an important open area of research.
+One of particular note is that while our empirical results demonstrate HJCD-IK's strong performance, formal analysis of its convergence and optimality remains an important open area of research.

 {}